pinheirochagas/mac_ai/guides/1_setup_python_and_git.md

   - After installation, open a new terminal window to see the changes.

 ### 3. Setting Up Anaconda
 - Anaconda is a popular Python distribution for data science and machine learning.
+It simplifies package and version management, making it easier to manage dependencies for various projects.
+This is especially beneficial for projects that require specific versions of libraries and Python itself.
   - Download Anaconda from [here](https://www.anaconda.com/download).
   - After installation, open the Terminal and type `conda init` to initialize your conda environment each time you open a terminal window.